linkwil/xchain-ios/README.md

         --disable-assertions \
         --target=$TARGET
     make
-    make install # optional
+    sudo make install
     cd ..

 This is somewhat intensive (lots of C++) so if you don't have a powerful PC do not use `-j` flag with `make`.
+Here also may be errors complaining about something like `ptrdiff_t doesn't name a type` or `NULL was not declared in this scope`.
+Solution: find the file which the compiler error describes, and insert

+    #include <cstddef>

+somewhere at the top of the file, among the other includes.
+This file contains the declaration of both `ptrdiff_t` and `NULL`.

-Next, proceed to build GCC itself, but you need to patch one thing (at least needed GCC 4.5):
+Next, proceed to build GCC itself, but you need to patch one thing (at least needed GCC 4.5 and 4.6):

     cd llvmgcc42-2335.15
     patch -p0 < ../patches/llvmgcc42-2335.15-redundant.patch